 The method and drugs used during the induction of anesthesia depend on a variety of factors including the age of the child and his or her medical condition.
 The induction of anesthesia will be one of the topics the anesthesia team member will discuss with you the day before surgery.

-Some children coming for surgery arrive at the hospital on the morning of surgery.
-The majority of children will not need to have an IV placed before they are asleep.
-These children can be induced using an "inhalational anesthetic" (gas), usually sevoflurane.
+Most children will not need to have an IV placed before they are asleep.
+These children can be put to sleep using an "inhalational anesthetic" (gas or “sleepy air”).

-A sedated child is generally able to breathe off to sleep without becoming upset or anxious.
-All procedures that could cause pain (starting IVs, etc.) are performed after the child is under the anesthetic.
+A sedated child is able to breathe off to sleep without becoming upset or anxious.
+All procedures that could cause pain (like starting IVs) are done after the child is sedated.

-Children with certain types of heart disease may or may not be able to tolerate an inhalational (gas) induction.
-Examples of these diseases include severe heart failure, significant pulmonary hypertension, and severe aortic stenosis.
+Children with certain types of heart disease may be able to tolerate an inhalational (gas) induction.

 If the anesthesia team decides your child is not a good candidate for an inhalation induction, one of two options may be used.

-Most cardiac patients require breathing support after surgery because of their heart problems; therefore, the use of fentanyl in infants with complex heart defects is not typically problematic.
+Most cardiac patients need breathing support after surgery because of their heart problems.
+The use of narcotics in infants with complex heart defects is not problematic.

-After the child is completely anesthetized, a plastic tube is placed in the trachea or windpipe.
-This process is known as intubation and allows the anesthesia team member to control the size and rate of the breathing.
+After the child is completely anesthetized, a plastic tube is put in the trachea or windpipe.
+This is known as intubation.
+It allows the anesthesiologist to control the size and rate of breathing.

 After intubation, a catheter is placed arterially (usually in a wrist or ankle) to allow continuous measurement of blood pressure and frequent blood sampling.

-The anesthesia team member uses the results of the blood test to determine if changes are needed in the ventilator settings, if glucose needs to be added to the IV solution, or if additional blood thinning medication (heparin) is needed.
+The anesthesia team member uses the blood test to decide if changes are needed in the ventilator settings.
+These results also help decide what additional medications need to be given.

 In many cases, a central venous catheter is placed.
-This is a special IV catheter that is placed into one of the large veins that drain directly into the heart.
-These catheters are helpful for administering potent medications safely and to monitor pressures around the heart.
+This is a special IV catheter that is placed into one of the large veins which goes directly into the heart.
+These catheters are helpful for giving strong medications safely.
+They also help to monitor pressures around the heart.

-During the operation, anesthesia will usually be maintained with a variety of agents.
-Most children will receive intermittent doses of a strong narcotic (such as fentanyl) throughout the procedure.
+During the surgery, anesthesia will be maintained with many different medicines.
+Most children will get doses of a strong narcotic (throughout the surgery.
 The dose given will depend on a variety of factors.

 Everyone is Unique

-Each child who comes to the operating room for cardiac surgery has his or her own distinct cardiac defect and anesthetic issues.
+Each child who comes to the operating room for cardiac surgery has their own cardiac defect and anesthetic needs.

-The job of the anesthesia team is to tailor an anesthetic using the various agents available to provide both comfort and safety for each child.
+The job of the anesthesia team is to create an anesthetic to give comfort and safety to each child.

-Parents, as well as children, should feel free to ask about various medications and the reasoning behind the use of those medications during their procedure.
+Parents, and children can ask about the medications and reasoning behind the use of those medications during their surgery.